Power BI - basic concepts for Power BI service

 7. Power BI home

-This area of the workspace contains icons for interacting with the dashboard.
-Besides Add tile, Favorite and Share selecting the ellipses reveals options for duplicating, printing, and refreshing the dashboard and more.
+This area of the screen contains additional options for interacting with the content (in this case, with the dashboard).
+Besides the labeled icons you can see, selecting the ellipses reveals options for duplicating, printing, refreshing the dashboard and more.

 More questions?
 Try asking the Power BI Community